kbob/LED-Cube/Mechanical/Cube/BOM.md

 ##### Note E.3

-I have no reliable source for LED panels that fit these frames.
+~~I have no reliable source for LED panels that fit these frames.~~ 1BitSquared is now carrying the correct panel.
+Be sure to get the ICN2037 version.
 See README in this repository's top directory for more info.